To see more Corelle pieces I have tested, Click HERE.

 Related: What should I do if my dishes are positive for high levels of lead?
 Click HERE.

-All tests reported on this blog were done for at least 60 seconds each (unless otherwise noted), using an XRF instrument.
+All tests reported on this website were done for at least 60 seconds each (unless otherwise noted), using an XRF instrument.
 The XRF instrument used in the testing is a Niton XL3T, a scientific instrument specifically designed and intended for testing consumer goods for Lead and other metals.
-The results are science-based, replicable and accurate.
+The results are science-based, replicable, and accurate.

 - Lead (Pb): 28,500 +/- 700 ppm